oguzhanagir/ecommerce-microservice/README.md

 # E-Commerce Project

-An e-commerce project developed using Domain-Driven Design (DDD) principles, integrating RabbitMQ, Elasticsearch, Redis, and Hangfire for a robust infrastructure.
+An e-commerce project developed using Microservice principles, integrating RabbitMQ, Elasticsearch, Redis, and Hangfire for a robust infrastructure.

 ## Technologies